 Member’s Statement Regarding Fund Staff Reports

-12. After the Executive Board (i) adopts a decision regarding a member’s use of Fund resources (including a decision completing a review under a Fund arrangement), or (ii) adopts a decision approving a PSI, or conducts a review under a PSI, or (iii) completes a discussion on a member’s participation in the HIPC Initiative, or, (iv) completes a discussion on a member’s I-PRSP, PRSP, PRSP preparation status report, or APR in the context of the use of Fund resources or a PSI, a Chairman’s statement on the discussion, emphasizing the key points made by Executive Directors, will be released to the public.
-Where relevant, the Chairman’s statement will contain a summary of HIPC Initiative decisions pertaining to the member and the Executive Board’s views on the member’s I-PRSP, PRSP, PRSP preparation status report, or APR in the context of use of Fund resources or a PSI.
-Waivers for nonobservance, or of applicability, of performance criteria, and any other matter as may be decided by the Executive Board from time-to-time (Document 12), and waivers for nonobservance of assessment criteria, and any other matter as may be decided by the Executive Board from time-to-time (Document 24), will be mentioned in the factual statement section of the press release containing the Chairman’s statement or in a factual statement issued in lieu of a Chairman’s statement as provided for in paragraph 14(b).
-Before a Chairman’s statement is released, it will, if any Executive Director so requests, be read by the Chairman to the Executive Board and Executive Directors will have an opportunity to comment at that time.
-The Executive Director elected, appointed, or designated by the member concerned will have the opportunity to review the Chairman’s statement, to propose minor revisions, if any, and to consent to its publication immediately after the Executive Board meeting.
+10. After the Executive Board adopts a decision regarding a member’s use of Fund resources (including a decision completing a review under a Fund arrangement), or completes a discussion on a member’s participation in the HIPC Initiative, PRSP, Interim PRSP, or PRSP progress report, a Chairman’s statement on the discussion, emphasizing the key points made by Executive Directors, will be released to the public.
+Where relevant, the Chairman’s statement will contain a summary of HIPC Initiative decisions pertaining to the member and the Executive Board’s views on the member’s PRSP, Interim PRSP, or PRSP progress report.
+Waivers for nonobservance, or of applicability, of performance criteria, if any, will be mentioned in the press release containing the Chairman’s statement.
+Before the statement is released, it will be read by the Chairman to the Executive Board and Executive Directors will have an opportunity to comment at that time.
+The Executive Director elected, appointed or designated by the member concerned will have the opportunity to review the Chairman’s statement, to propose very minor revisions, if any, and to consent to its publication immediately after the Executive Board meeting.

-Notwithstanding the above, no press release or Chairman’s statement published under this paragraph shall contain any reference to a discussion or decision pertaining to a member’s overdue financial obligations to the Fund, where a press release following an Executive Board decision to limit the member’s use of Fund resources because of the overdue financial obligations has not yet been issued.
-In the case of an Executive Board meeting pertaining solely to such a discussion or decision, no Chairman’s statement will be published.
+Notwithstanding the above, no Chairman’s statement released under this paragraph shall contain any reference to a discussion or decision pertaining to: (i) a member’s overdue financial obligations to the Fund, where a press release following an Executive Board decision to limit the member’s use of Fund resources because of the overdue financial obligations has not yet been issued; or (ii) a request to amend a repurchase expectation schedule pursuant to paragraph 1(b) of Decision No. 5703-(78/39) or paragraph 10(a)1 of Decision No. 4377 (74/114).
+In the case of an Executive Board meeting pertaining solely to a discussion or decision described in either (i) or (ii) above, no Chairman’s statement will be released.

 Non-publication of PINs and Chairman’s Statements in Selected Cases—Release by the Fund of Factual Statements in Lieu

-14. a.
-If a member does not consent to the publication of a PIN following the Executive Board’s conclusion of an Article IV consultation with that member (Document 4), or following a post-program monitoring or ex post assessment discussion by the Executive Board pertaining to that member (Document 13), a brief factual statement informing that the Executive Board has concluded that consultation or discussion will be released instead.
+11.a.
+From July 1, 2004 onwards, if a member does not consent to the publication of a Public Information Notice (PIN) following the Executive Board’s conclusion of an Article IV consultation with that member, or following a post-program monitoring or ex post assessment discussion pertaining to that member (Document 13), a brief factual statement informing that the Executive Board has concluded that consultation or discussion will be released instead.

 b.
-If a member does not consent to the publication of a Chairman’s statement (Documents 10 and 23) under paragraph 12 where one would be applicable, or if no Chairman’s statement has been issued because a decision was taken on a lapse-of-time basis, a brief factual statement describing the Executive Board’s decision relating to (i) that member’s use of Fund resources (including HIPC initiative decisions (Document 11), Document 12, and consideration of Documents 5, when relevant), or (ii) the approval of a PSI for that member, or the conduct of a review under that member’s PSI (including Document 24 and consideration of Document 18, when relevant) will be released instead.
+If a member does not consent to the publication of a Chairman’s Statement (Document 10) under paragraph 10 where one would be applicable, a brief factual statement describing the Executive Board’s decision relating to that member’s use of Fund resources (including any information on waivers, HIPC initiative decisions, and endorsements of Documents 5) will be released instead.

 Fund Policy Documents

-15. After the Executive Board meets on policy issues, it shall be presumed, unless otherwise decided by the Executive Board, that the staff report considered at the meeting (Document 14) and/or a PIN (Document 15) on the discussion will be published.
-This presumption of publication shall not apply to Executive Board meetings on policy issues dealing with the administrative matters of the Fund, such as the Fund’s operating budget, personnel policies, staff retirement plan, and asset management, for which the Executive Board may decide to publish Documents 14 and/or 15 on a case-by-case basis.
+12. After the Executive Board meets on policy issues, it shall be presumed, unless otherwise decided by the Executive Board, that the staff report considered at the meeting (Document 14) and/or a Public Information Notice (PIN, Document 15) on the discussion will be published.
+This presumption of publication shall not apply to Executive Board meetings on policy issues dealing with the administrative matters of the Fund, such as the Fund’s operating budget, personnel policies, staff retirement plan and asset management, for which the Executive Board may decide to publish Documents 14 and/or 15 on a case-by-case basis.
 In deciding to publish or not to publish Documents 14 and/or 15, the factors on which that decision shall be based shall include whether the discussions have reached completion or, if not completed, whether informing the public of the state of the discussions would be useful.
 The staff shall make a recommendation on the publication of a staff policy paper and/or a PIN on its cover.
-A PIN on policy discussions will be based on the decision adopted by the Executive Board and/or the Chairman’s summing-up, as the case may be.
+A PIN on policy discussions will be based on the decision that may have been adopted by the Executive Board or the Chairman’s summing-up of the discussions.
 It will also include a short section setting out background information.

-16. a.
-Prior to the publication of a Fund policy staff report, the Managing Director may make necessary factual corrections, deletions, and related rephrasing with respect to the report (including of highly market-sensitive material and country-specific references).
+13. a.
+Prior to the publication of a Fund policy staff report, the Managing Director may make necessary factual corrections and deletions to the report (including of highly market-sensitive material and country-specific references).
 However, staff’s proposals in a report shall not be modified prior to its publication.
 In cases where confusion might arise from differences between staff’s proposals in the report and the Executive Board’s conclusions regarding those proposals as reflected in the PIN pertaining to the Executive Board discussion, it would be clearly indicated in the published version of the report which staff proposals the Executive Board did not endorse.

 Timing and Means of Fund Publication

-18. Documents may be published under this decision only after their consideration by the Executive Board, except for: (i) I-PRSPs, PRSPs, PRSP preparation status reports, or APRs in the context of the use of Fund resources or a PSI; (ii) joint staff advisory notes (JSANs) circulated to the Executive Board for information in the context of the use of Fund resources or a PSI; (iii) documents circulated to the Executive Board for information only; and (iv) Reports on Observance of Standards and Codes (ROSCs) and Assessment of Financial Sector Supervision and Regulation (AFSSR) Reports.
-Documents under items (i), (iii) and (iv) may be published immediately after circulation to the Executive Board.
-Documents under item (ii) may be published only after the stated period within which an Executive Director may request that the document be placed on the agenda of the Executive Board.
+14. Documents may be published under this decision only after their consideration by the Executive Board, except for: (i) PRSPs, Interim PRSPs, or PRSP progress reports; (ii) documents circulated to the Executive Board for information only; and (iii) Reports on Observance of Standards and Codes (ROSCs) and Assessment of Financial Sector Supervision and Regulation (AFSSR) Reports.
+Documents under items (i)–(iii) may be published immediately after circulation to the Executive Board.

-19. Publication by the Fund under this decision shall normally mean publication on its website but may include publication through other media.
+15. Publication by the Fund under this decision shall mean normally publication on its website but may include publication through other media.